 This week, an international group of more than 700 medical experts gather at the nation’s largest pediatric cardiology conference to discuss bringing science into clinical practice to provide optimal care for fetuses, neonates, children and young adults with CHD.
 Affecting 1 in 120 children, CHD is the most common birth defect, and in its most severe forms is also the leading cause of death in infants and young children.

 “Through focusing on the team dynamic that is so critical to our patients’ ongoing care and to our collective growth as professionals, we have experienced significant breakthroughs in our field in just the last five years.
-We’ve experienced a seismic shift in care in cardiac surgery, lymphatics, heart failure and transplant and fetal heart care,” said Jack Rychik, MD, Course Director and Medical Director of the Fetal Heart Program and the Single Ventricle Survivorship Program at Children’s Hospital of Philadelphia (CHOP).
+We’ve experienced a seismic shift in care in cardiac surgery, lymphatics, heart failure and transplant and fetal heart care,” said Jack Rychik, MD, Course Director and Medical Director of the Fetal Heart Program and the Single Ventricle Survivorship Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program, at Children’s Hospital of Philadelphia (CHOP).
 “This year we are also excited to partner with The International Fontan Interest Group for a symposium on the challenges of the Fontan circulation and have a dynamic discussion of where the field is today and what we need to help more patients live without side effects from this palliative therapy.”

 With this approach in mind, Children’s Hospital of Philadelphia presents the 21st Annual Update on Pediatric and Congenital Cardiovascular Disease.
 The theme this year is “Effective Teams, Improving Outcomes.”
 The course faculty will present multiple lectures in plenary sessions, as well as presentations in subspecialty breakout sessions and a series of moderated expert panels, discussing the latest science and clinical care for CHD patients.